davidkhalifa/DPIA-DFD/generated md files/user_journey_perspective.md

 5. **Data Protection**: Security and privacy measures applied to personal data
 6. **Data Sharing**: When and why personal data might be shared with third parties
 7. **Data Lifecycle**: How personal data is managed throughout its lifecycle

+## Customer-Centric Processing Details

+From the user's perspective, personal data processing in the Commerce Financial Platforms includes:

+1. **Account Creation**: Customer provides information to create a profile for purchasing
+2. **Payment Processing**: Credit card details are securely processed and tokenized
+3. **Tax Calculation**: Address information determines applicable taxes
+4. **Service Activation**: Purchase triggers activation of the subscription
+5. **Recurring Billing**: Stored payment token used for subscription renewal (no re-entry of card)
+6. **Customer Support**: Authorized agents can access necessary account information
+7. **User Control**: Customer can view, update, and request deletion of personal information

+## Privacy Rights Implementation

+The system supports customer privacy rights through:

+1. **Transparency**: Clear communication about what data is collected and how it's used
+2. **Access**: Customer can view their stored personal information through account settings
+3. **Correction**: Self-service options to update contact and billing information
+4. **Deletion**: Process to delete personal data with clear explanation of legal retention exceptions
+5. **Security**: Multi-layered protection including encryption, access controls, and tokenization
+6. **Purpose Limitation**: Data used only for billing, service delivery, and legal requirements

 ## Key Data Protection Elements: